rackerlabs/rackspace-how-to/content/cloud-files/set-up-cors-on-cloud-files.md

 If content in your Cloud Files account isn't loading on your website, it might be due to Cross-Origin Resource Sharing (CORS), a security feature designed to prevent malicious content from loading in a web page by default.
-If your files load AJAX or embed fonts, CORS might prevent them from loading.
+If your files load Asynchronous JavaScript and XML (AJAX) or embed fonts, CORS might prevent them from loading.

 You can correct this issue by using the following steps to change the headers in your Cloud Files with cURL (replacing `XXXXX` with your endpoint and